NavneetPrakashSingh/Location-Based-To-do/README.md

 &nbsp;The application gives a provision to the user to set a location for every task.
 In the future, if the user happens to be around that location, a reminder will be sent to the user in the form of a notification.

 9. **Support & Feedback**
 &nbsp;A simple feedback form will be displayed for the user to send their concerns and queries regarding the application.
-This feature will be accessible from the drawable menu.
+This feature will be accessible from the top right side of the application in action bar.
 By providing support regarding the app, it helps not only them with their concerns, but also us as to how effectively the application was developed.

 ## Project Status
-We have completed around 30% of the project.
-We have implemented the backend functionalities and some of the UI implementation as well.
 Status of the functionalities are listed below.

-#### Minimum Functionality
+#### Guaranteed Functionality
-- Feature 1 Create, update and remove tasks in list
+- Feature 1 Add new task (Completed)
-- Feature 2 Task sorting
+- Feature 2 View tasks on home screen (Completed)
-- Feature 3 Support form
+- Feature 3 Checking/unchecking task (Completed)

-#### Expected Functionality
+- Feature 4 Update existing task (Completed)
-- Feature 1 Notification Alert
+- Feature 5 Delete task (Completed)
-- Feature 2 Location tagging for task
+- Feature 6 Camera feature (Completed)

-#### Bonus Functionality
+- Feature 7 Location tagging (Completed)
-- Feature 1 Task progress visualization
+- Feature 8 Location-based reminder (Completed)
-- Feature 2 Image addition in list
+- Feature 9 Support & Feedback (Completed)

 ## Sources
 [1] Developers, G. (2018).
 App permissions best practices | Android Developers.
 Retrieved from https://developer.android.com/training/permissions/usage-notes<br/>